CLAIRE-COVID-T4/covid-data/README.md

 - `GWASEntrezGeneIDs` --> comma-separated list of GWAS genes in Entrez IDs

 #### `proteins-info.tab`
-This file contains genes-domains and genes-families associations.
+This file contains protein-domains and protein-families associations.
 Each line contains the genes associated with one or more domains and families.
 The columns are:

 - `UniProtKBID` --> the UniProtKB Identifier
 - `EntrezGeneID` --> the gene Entrez ID